tocttou/tocttou.github.io/_posts/2015-11-06-torrent-streaming.md

 5. The vid-streamer configuration takes the directory input that houses the media files to stream.
 So if `file.mp4` is present in `mydir/userID/movieName` and vid-streamer is running at `$serverIP:8000` and monitoring `mydir`, the url `$serverIP:8000/userID/movieName/file.mp4` will correspond to the movie file.
 6. Tapping the movie name on downloads page sends a request to the python server to check if the movie download is complete.
 If yes, the server returns the streaming URL which is then embedded in a `<video>` tag on the app and video streaming starts!

-**Note:** While its worth noting that pre-loading the movie takes only 3-4 minutes (and is recommended if the app is used by a small group or for personal use), there is another way to stream the movie i.e. directly from the torrent (which can be erratic at times).
+**Note:** While its worth noting that pre-loading the movie on the DigitalOcean server takes only 3-4 minutes (and is recommended if the app is used by a small group or for personal use), there is another way to stream the movie i.e. directly from the torrent (which can be erratic at times).
 For that you can make a nodejs server and use [peerflix](https://github.com/mafintosh/peerflix) to stream your torrent directly.
 Alternatively, you can use bare metal [torrent-stream]().
 Be careful with the MIME types though.
-Or if you are feeling extra adventurous, write your own implementation of the Bittorent protocol.
+Or if you are feeling extra adventurous write your own implementation of the Bittorent protocol.

 ### Step4: Profit